GMOD/Apollo/docs/Apollo2Build.md

 "production mode", which will typically require an external separate database and tomcat server where you can deploy the generated `war` file.

-This guide will cover the "development mode" scenario which is easy to start.
-See the [setup](Setup.md) guide to cover the "production mode" setup.
+This guide will cover the "development mode" scenario which should be easy to start.  **To setup in a production environment, please see the [setup](Setup.md) guide.**

 ### Grails